Collaboration aimed at long-term Alzheimer’s genetics, biomarkers study

 Imagine being able to take a blood test that detects your risks of developing Alzheimer’s, and then getting a pill to prevent the disease from ever taking hold of your brain.
 A statewide partnership between seeks to make that vision a reality one day.

-Working in collaboration with Seton Healthcare Family, Dell Medical School at The University of Texas at Austin has received a grant of more than $800,000 to participate in a multi-site research program called the Texas Alzheimer’s Research and Care Consortium (TARCC).
+Working in collaboration with Ascension Seton, Dell Medical School at The University of Texas at Austin has received a grant of more than $800,000 to participate in a multi-site research program called the Texas Alzheimer’s Research and Care Consortium (TARCC).
 The Consortium consists of seven state medical research institutions, all working together to root out the causes of this debilitating disease — and ways to prevent it.
 Participating institutions include: Baylor College of Medicine, Texas A&M University Health Science Center, Texas Tech University Health Sciences Center, University of North Texas Health Science Center, University of Texas Health Science Center in San Antonio and University of Texas Southwestern Medical Center.

 “By studying people with and without these genes and biomarkers, we hope to better understand what makes someone more susceptible to developing cognitive problems,” said study co-principal investigator and neurologist John Bertelson, MD, of Ascension Seton Brain and Spine Institute.
 Seton is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.

 A potential model for transforming behavioral care